tiagogribeiro/cache-intersystems-studio-tools/README.md

 - Clear data of plugin. (populate - This plugin soon it will be available in GitHub, it's not default class %Populate)
 - Enable and Disabled auto test after compile.

+It's necessary class test.Agent for testing automatized with compile.
+(This class it will be available in GitHub)

 # Configuration
 In environment shared is necessary configure the mapping globas of data configuration(ECP).
 - ^Studio.Option - Data of options menu Studio